-- Until allotment of shares, there will be no debit from your bank account.
+- Until the allotment of shares, there will be no debit from your bank account.

 Q1: Can I apply to both the HNI and retail categories in an IPO?

-Answer: No, an individual cannot apply in both retail and HNI categories.
+Answer: No, an individual cannot apply in the retail and HNI categories.
 Rejection is likely if he does this.

 Q2: If an investor invests more than Rs 2 lakh in an IPO, does he automatically fall into the HNI category?

-Answer: Yes, all investors who invest more than Rs 2 lakh in an IPO will be in the HNI category.
+Answer: All investors who invest more than Rs 2 lakh in an IPO will be in the HNI category.